AllenLeeyn/lem-in/README.md

 - Refactor getMoving(). need to make it more readable (Allen)
 - flowchart for program (Jedi)
 - color coding antsMovement for easier tracking
+- optimize solution finding
+    - group paths based on first room
+    - if number of groupings left while searching for a solution is not able to form a solution, decrease flow
 - visualization.

 #### example00